Nonlocality without entanglement in exclusion of quantum states: Global and LOCC antidistinguishability

 \section{Global and LOCC antidistinguishability}

 Now, we present the general protocols for global and LOCC antidistinguishability of a set of quantum states.
-Let $\mathcal{S}=\{\ket{\psi_i}\}_{i=1}^k$ be a set of pure states on $\mathcal{H}=\bigotimes_{i=1}^n\mathcal{H}_i$ for $n\geqslant 2$.
-In principle, dimension of each $\mathcal{H}_i$ can be different. \begin{definition} \textbf{Global antidistinguishability ($x$-antidistinguishability)} needs a protocol which gives the access to the whole set $\mathcal{S}$ to a single party.
-The party chooses a suitable measurement to antidistinguish (x-antidistinguish) that set of states. \end{definition} It is just the antidistinguishability ($x$-antidistinguishability) of a given set of states described in the previous section.
-Similarly, we can define \textbf{strong global antidistinguishability ($x$-antidistinguishability)}, which is nothing but \textbf{strong antidistinguishability ($x$-antidistinguishability)} \begin{definition} \textbf{LOCC antidistinguishability ($x$-antidistinguishability)} of a set of states starts with $i'$th party doing some measurement on her subsystem and communicate the outcome of the measurement to other party.
-Depending on the communication, that party executes another measurement on his subsystem and communicate the result to the next party.
-This strategy continues until the exhaustion of all the parties.
-At each round of the protocol, they need to eliminate at least one(x) state(s) from the set. \end{definition} For bipartite case, suppose Alice starts the protocol.
-If Alice can choose a measurement such that with every outcome she eliminates at least one($x$) state(s) from the set, then the set is LOCC antidistinguishable which does not need classical communication.
-But, if Alice can not eliminate sufficient states from the set, she chooses a suitable measurement such that after communicating the result of her measurement to Bob, Bob can antidistinguish (x-antidistinguish) the set.
+Let $\mathbbm{S}=\{\ket{\psi_i}\}_{i=1}^k=\{\otimes_{j=1}^n\ket{\psi^{(j)}_i}\}_{i=1}^k$ be a set of multipartite pure states on $\mathcal{H}=\bigotimes_{j=1}^n\mathcal{H}_j$ for $n\geqslant 2$.
+In principle, dimension of each $\mathcal{H}_i$ can be different. \begin{definition} \textbf{Global antidistinguishability ($2$-antidistinguishability)} needs a protocol which gives the access to the whole set $\mathbbm{S}$ to a single party.
+The party chooses a suitable measurement to antidistinguish (2-antidistinguish) that set of states. \end{definition} It is just the antidistinguishability ($2$-antidistinguishability) of a given set of states described in the previous section.
+Mathematically, we can define it as the same linear function defined at \eqref{pA} and \eqref{pA2} depending on the number (one or two) of the eliminated states.
+In the case, the extra condition is states are pure and multipartite.

+Similarly, we can define \textbf{strong global antidistinguishability ($2$-antidistinguishability)} as the previous section with only pure and multipartite states. \begin{definition} \textbf{LOCC antidistinguishability ($2$-antidistinguishability)} of a set of states starts with the $j'$th party performing a measurement on her subsystem and communicating the outcome to another party, where $j$ is arbitrary.
+Based on the received information, that party performs a measurement on his subsystem and communicates the result to the next party.
+This procedure continues until all parties have participated.
+At each run of the protocol, at least one (two) state(s) from the set must be eliminated.
+The last party may communicate back to any other party, and the same procedure can be continued.
+However, the parties have access to only a single copy of the unknown state. \end{definition}